 Annually the Board appoints a Nominating Committee to ensure members are fully informed of the nomination process and the election process, to consider the qualifications of candidates in order to recommend to members those candidates whose election would ensure the highest quality board and ideal skill composition.
-The Committee will also be screening for consistency with the Director Core Competencies established by the Deposit Insurance Corporation of Ontario (DICO) now the Financial Services Regulatory Authority of Ontario (FSRA).
+The Committee will also be screening for consistency with the Director Core Competencies.